I believe growth only works when the commercial engine underneath it is built properly.

 How my perspective was shaped

-From early on, I had a strong strategic instinct - an ability to see when product, brand and business were genuinely working together, and when they weren’t.
+Early in my career, I realised I had a strong instinct for seeing when product, brand and commercial reality were genuinely aligned, and when they weren’t.

 What I see that others often miss

-Product, pricing, inventory, operations, teams - none of these work in isolation.
+Product, pricing, inventory, channels and forecasting don’t fail in isolation.
 The friction usually lives in the gaps between them.

 I often see:

-• Teams moving fast without a shared commercial plan
+Teams moving quickly without a shared commercial architecture

-Seeing and fixing those gaps early is where my work has the greatest impact.
+Seeing - and correcting - those structural gaps early is where my work has the greatest impact.

 The operator mindset